RUSEGroup12/SE/Readme.md

   3. Do I see any impediments that prevent me or the development team from meeting it's goal?

 ## 3/28/17 Demo 1
-	All folders have indiuval readme's
+	All folders have individual readme's